Funding AI for Good: A Call for Meaningful Engagement: Methods

 \paragraph{Inclusion and exclusion criteria} We identified funding documents for inclusion using criteria reflecting three dimensions of our search terms: the emphasis on social good, the methodological orientation, and the focus on funding.
 The following three criteria were developed through iterative discussions between the first two authors, after jointly reviewing a random subset of 50 links from the search results.

 \begin{itemize} \item Funding programs must focus on addressing societal challenges such as humanitarian resource allocations, public health, and climate change.
-This excluded funding programs that focus on using AI for natural science discoveries (e.g., astronomical sciences~\cite{simons_foundation_nsf-simons_2023}, chemistry~\cite{nwo_new_2024}) or AI foundational and theoretical research~\cite{nsf_nsf_2024}. \item Funding documents must specify an orientation towards developing, using, or evaluating AI, Machine Learning, Data Science, or other data-driven technologies for social applications.
+This excluded funding programs that focus on using AI for natural science discoveries (e.g., astronomical sciences~\cite{simons_foundation_nsf-simons_2023}, chemistry~\cite{nwo_new_2024}) or AI foundational and theoretical research~\cite{nsf_nsf_2024}. \item Funding documents must mention developing, using, or evaluating AI, Machine Learning, Data Science, or other data-driven technologies for social applications---ranging from AI as a tool to be assessed or scrutinized to AI as a proposed solution.
 This excluded projects on AI education (e.g.~\cite{nsf_advancing_2023}), which focus on educating people about AI instead of exploring AI as an application in the education field (e.g., AI assistants in classrooms). \item Funding documents must be published directly by the funders (rather than grantees), and contain details about the funding programs, including monetary funding amounts, durations of funding support, and eligibility criteria.
 This excluded initiatives that solely offer technical training, computing resources, or visibility without direct monetary support, such as accelerators (e.g.~\cite{apru_apru_2025}), competitions (e.g.~\cite{drivendata_competitions_2025}), and recognition awards (e.g.~\cite{maheshwari_call_2025}).
 Furthermore, given our interest in examining eligibility criteria across a broad spectrum of targeted applicants, we also excluded funding programs restricted to internal applicants, such as a university research seed grant available only to its faculty and students (e.g.~\cite{penn_state_university_seed_2025}). \end{itemize}